BezneaMircea/BankingProjectJava/README.md

 generate some transactions.
 Those commands will also implement the Transactionable
 interface that contains the "addTransaction" method.

+Users will have their own plan types represented as Strategies (Strategy Pattern)
+Commerciants will have their own cashback plans represented as Strategies oance again

 We will have commands for every command that we want to perform:
 - AddAccount
 - DeleteAccount